New York City: Post-revolutionary period and early 19th century

 In January 1785, the assembly of the Congress of the Confederation made New York City the national capital.
 New York was the last capital of the United States under the Articles of Confederation and the first under the Constitution.
 As the capital, New York City hosted the inauguration of the first President, George Washington, and the first Congress, at Federal Hall on Wall Street.
 Congress drafted the Bill of Rights there.
 The Supreme Court held its first organizational sessions in New York in 1790.

 In 1790, for the first time, New York City surpassed Philadelphia as the nation's largest city.
-At the end of 1790, the national capital was moved to Philadelphia, where it remained while the new capital in Washington, D.C. was being constructed.
+At the end of 1790, the capital of the United States was moved to Philadelphia, where it remained while Washington, D.C. was being constructed.

 During the 19th century New York City's population grew from 60,000 to 3.43 million.
-Under New York State's gradual emancipation act of 1799, children of slave mothers were to be eventually liberated but to be held in indentured servitude until their mid-to-late twenties.
+Under New York State's gradual emancipation act of 1799, children born to enslaved mothers were eventually liberated, but were legally required to serve as indentured servants until age 28 for males and age 25 for females.
 A significant free Black population gradually developed in Manhattan, made up of former slaves who had been freed by their masters after the American Revolutionary War, as well as escaped slaves.
 The New York Manumission Society worked for abolition and established the African Free School to educate Black children.
 It was not until 1827 that slavery was completely abolished in the state.
 Free Blacks struggled with discrimination, and interracial abolitionist activism continued.
 New York City's population jumped from 123,706 in 1820 (10,886 of whom were Black and of whom 518 were enslaved) to 312,710 by 1840 (16,358 of whom were Black).